martyngigg/alg2rst/README.md

 Usage sections are split off into their own folder and are not included in the main converted rst file for each algorithm.

 ##Output of alg2rst
-The final output for an algorithm would be this for the LoadLog algorithm:
+The final output for an algorithm would be this for the LoadFullProfFile algorithm:

 ```
 .. algorithm:: LoadFullprofFile